trivago/gollum/docs/src/gen/producer/awsS3.rst

 **Bucket**

-  Your S3 bucket where you want to upload.
+  The S3 bucket to upload to

 **File** (default: gollum_*.log)

-  This value is used as a base file pattern for you final file names.
-  The " * " will parsed to the active stream name.
+  This value is used as a template for final file names.
+The string " * " will replaced with the active stream name.
   By default this parameter is set to "gollum_*.log"